sfjbs-b2-g102/pension-management-102/README.md

 It takes in the pensioner detail like the name, aadhaar number, pan detail, self or family or both type of pension Verifies if the pensioner detail is accurate by getting the data from PensionerDetail Microservice or not.
 If not, validation message “Invalid pensioner detail provided, please provide valid detail.”
-If valid, then pension calculation is done and the pension detail is returned to the Web application to be displayed on the UI.
+If valid, then pension calculation is done and the pension detail is returned.
 This service provides two controller end-points:
 Open your spring boot application and run the service.

-Open your browser and head to this URL - http://localhost:8082/swagger-ui.html#/ this will redirect you to Swagger UI where you can test the service.

 This endpoint only accept authenticated request so make sure that there is is valid token present in "Authentication" header.
 Use AUTH-SERVICE to generate tokens